 Entertainment.
 Include as entertainment any activity generally considered to provide entertainment, amusement, or recreation.
 This includes entertaining guests at nightclubs; social, athletic, and sporting clubs; theaters; sporting events; on yachts; and on hunting, fishing, and vacation trips or on similar outings.
-It can also include meeting personal, living, or family needs, such as furnishing a hotel suite or a car to business customers or their families.
-However, see Not directly related, later, for more information.
+It can also include meeting your customers personal, living, or family needs, such as furnishing a hotel suite or a car.
+However, see Not directly related, later.